 Introducing Kon Tum

-Like elsewhere in the highlands, Kon Tum saw its share of combat during the American War.
+Kon Tum saw its share of combat during the American War.
 A major battle between the South and North Vietnamese took place in and around Kon Tum in the spring of 1972, when the area was devastated by hundreds of American B-52 raids.
+In March 1975 the South withdrew from the province after Buon Ma Thuot fell to the North and many civilians joined them in the ‘Convoy of Tears’.